The Plot in You

-The Plot in You is an American rock band formed in Hancock County, Ohio in 2010.
+The Plot in You is an American metalcore band formed in Hancock County, Ohio in 2010.
 Originally a side project of former Before Their Eyes member Landon Tewers, the group is composed of Tewers, guitarist Josh Childress, bassist Ethan Yoder and drummer Michael Cooper.

-The Plot in You have released one EP and five studio albums.
+The Plot in You have released four EPs and five studio albums.
 Their EP Wife Beater was released in 2010, followed by their debut studio album First Born in 2011, and second studio album Could You Watch Your Children Burn in 2013.
-On July 17, 2015, the band announced their signing with StaySick Recordings and Happiness in Self Destruction was released on October 16, 2015.
-On June 15, 2017, they parted ways with StaySick Recordings and signed to Fearless Records while also announced their fourth studio album Dispose, which was released on February 16, 2018.
-Their fifth studio album, Swan Song, was released on September 17, 2021.
+In 2015, the band announced their signing with StaySick Recordings, and Happiness in Self Destruction was released the same year.
+In 2017, they parted ways with StaySick Recordings and signed to Fearless Records while also announcing their fourth studio album Dispose, which was released in 2018.
+Their fifth studio album, Swan Song, was released in 2021.